Code-Institute-Submissions/IFD-MilestoneProject/README.md

 # Interactive Frontend Development Milestone project

-### The aim of this Sing Page Application (SPA) is to allow users search for useful holiday information for a particular city such as tourist attractions, accommodations and restaurants.
+### The aim of this Single Page Application (SPA) is to allow users search for useful holiday information for a particular city such as tourist attractions, accommodations and restaurants.
 This SPA will be implemented using several APIs such as Google Maps and Geolocation.

 ### Change Log
 #### 17/06/2018